davidwkelley/openstreetmap-tile-server/osm_windows.md

 # Kubernetes

-Docker and Docker-Compose are adequate to the task of running a tile server on your Windows machine.
+Docker and Docker Compose are adequate to the task of running a tile server on your Windows machine.
 Knowing what you know now, you can create and render your own OSM maps.